colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 Failed to add resident attribute: Numerical result out of range
 ```

-Ok, this is interesting.
-What happens if we `grep` the source for "Too large attrlist"?
-This finds the following snippet in `libntfs-3g/attrib.c`.
+I reran my script while I had the logs open in follow mode, and out popped the same message.
+I was on to something.
+I grepped the source for "Too large attrlist," and found the following snippet in `libntfs-3g/attrib.c`.

 ```c
 /*